LeanneCodes/spellbound/README.md

 - **LocalStorage** (Storing bestseller updates to compare with previous data)

 ---
+## 🎨 Design

+The design was mostly inspired by Nick Buturishvili.
+A link to the original design is [here](https://dribbble.com/shots/20816339-Book-Web-Store).

+---

 ## 🛠️ Installation & Setup
 To run this project locally, follow these steps: